nikitavoloboev/data/tools/tools.md

 - [Are.na](https://www.are.na/) - Save content, create collections, and connect ideas with other people.
 - [Otter](https://otter.ai/) - Generate rich notes for meetings, interviews, lectures, and other important voice conversations.
 - [Tettra](https://tettra.co/) - Knowledge management system for high-performance teams.
+- [Stumbled](https://stumbled.cc/) - Greatest Sites of the Internet.
 - [sigstore](https://sigstore.dev/) - Non-profit, public good software signing & transparency service. ([GitHub](https://github.com/sigstore))
 - [UIBot](http://www.uibot.app/) - Experiment on how far one could automate the generation of visual designs, what kinds of advantages it would lead to and what issues one would face.
 - [Fupisha](https://github.com/nairobi-gophers/fupisha) - Modern URL shortening service written in Go.